- Tamera Bolden, Houston, TX

 - Cecilia Cunningham, Executive Director, Middle College National Consortium , Long Island City, NY

-- Sue Doyle, Principal, Middle Early College High School at Erie Community College, Buffalo, NY
+- Susan Doyle, Principal, Middle Early College @ Buffalo, Buffalo, NY

 - Joyce Mitchell, Member Emeritus/Director of High School Initiatives, Memphis City Schools, Memphis, TN

-- Deborah Shanley, Dean of School of Education, Brooklyn College, Brooklyn, NY
+- Deborah Shanley, Professor of Education, Brooklyn College, Brooklyn, NY

 The Executive Board meets biannually at the winter and summer conferences.
-The Executive Board consists of the Executive Director, Dr. Cecilia Cunningham, and nominated representatives drawn from a pool of active member Principals/Directors, emeritus members, and/or host college administrators.
+The Executive Board consists of the Executive Director, Dr. Cecilia Cunningham, six elected member principals/directors, two emeritus members, one host college administrator/liaison, and appointed member with special skills.

 Power and Responsibility